upspin/upspin/doc/arch.md

 <img src="/images/arch/readfile.png" width="629" alt="Reading a file diagram"/>

-1. The client asks the key server for the record describing the owner of the file, the user name at the beginning of the file name (`augie@upspin.io`).
+1. The client asks the key server for the record describing the owner of the file, which is the user name at the beginning of the file name (`augie@upspin.io`).
    The key server's response includes the name of the directory server holding that user's tree (`dir.upspin.io`) and Augie's public key.
 2. The client asks the directory server for the directory entry describing the file.
-The response includes a list of block references which include the name of the store server (`store.upspin.io`).
+The response includes a list of block references, which start with the name of the store server (`store.upspin.io`).
 3. The client can then ask the store server for each of the blocks, pipelining the requests for efficiency.